affrae/probot-column-issue-label-sync/README.md

 # affrae-probot-testing

-> a GitHub App built with [probot](https://github.com/probot/probot) that I will use to test snippets and ideas
+> A GitHub App built with [probot](https://github.com/probot/probot) that I will use to test snippets and ideas.
+For the actual test impacts, see https://github.com/affrae/probot-testing

 ## Setup